vliz-be-opsci/LOD-cockpit/README.md

 To start the development server and work on your React app, follow these steps:

+0. Check in the package.json file if the homepage is set to the correct url.
+If you are developing locally, this should be empty.
+If you are developing on a server, this should be the url of the server.

 1. Run the development server using npm:

     bashCopy code